nitroz3us/GPThreatIntel-Summarizer/README.md

 ## Why am I doing this?
 - Wanted to try out OpenAI API & FastAPI

+## Technologies Used
+- OpenAI
+- FastAPI
+- TailwindCSS

 ## Contributing
 Contributions are welcome!
 If you have any suggestions, bug reports, or feature requests, please open an issue or submit a pull request.